Logo Background RSS

 image

-The whole problem we have is that it generally doesn’t show up in Add / Remove Programs, so you can’t get rid of it through any normal methods.
-Thankfully you can still remove mDNSResponder.exe if you really want to, and it will simply limit some of the functionality in the apps that might rely on it.
+The whole problem we have is that it generally doesn’t show up in Add / Remove Programs so you can not get rid of it through any normal method.
+Thankfully you can still remove mDNSResponder.exe if you really want to and it will simply limit some of the functionality in the apps that might rely on it.

 Important: Don’t remove Bonjour if you use iTunes to share libraries, or any other feature from an application that relies on it.